 Rise and shine people.
 You won’t forget today in a hurry.
 It’s your final day in Siem Reap, and you’re off to visit the world’s biggest religious monument.
 Say (Angkor) waaaat?
 Yup, you heard us right.
 We’re off to Angkor Wat, a vast 500 acre site built in the image of Mount Meru, the crib of the Hindu gods.
 Now, we don’t like to jinx it by saying this’ll be one of the most amazing experiences of your life but...well...this will be one of the most amazing experiences of your life.
 We’ll arrive at the UNESCO Heritage site just in time for sunrise.
 Get your cameras at the ready.
 After all, if you don’t put it on the ‘gram, did you even go? #DefinitelyNoFilterNeeded.
 The afternoon is yours to explore Siem Reap, call loved ones to chew their ears off about your day, or take a much needed nap before our last night out on Pub Street.
 Chant after us: PUB STREET!
 PUB STREET!
 PUB ST- no?
 OK, maybe later.

 Wave goodbye to Siem Reap and head towards Cambodia’s capital city, Phnom Penh.
 After last night’s antics, you’ll probably need some sleep, so lie back, close your lids and dribble on yourself whilst we all take photos of you.
 Kidding.
 We’re not that mean.
 Then, stop off in the countryside for a spot of lunch.
 Take in the beautiful surroundings and enjoy some delicious food.
-Get checked into our Phnom Penh accommodation and freshen up, ready to head out for an evening stroll and dinner at a riverside restaurant.
+Get checked into our Phnom Penh accommodation and freshen up, ready to head out for an evening stroll and dinner.
 Post-grub, get your bargain on at the night market or skip that and head straight to the bars in an attempt to get rid of that lingering tarantula taste.

 If there’s one place every person should visit at some point in their life, it’s the Killing Fields, the location of a haunting Cambodian genocide that took the lives of millions, and the S21 Prison, where the Khmer Rouge held 17,000, very few of which survived.
 Its devastating effects can still be felt today.
 Your visit here won’t be easy.
 Nor pleasant.
 And it’s a story that will stay with you.
 But it’s a huge part of Cambodia’s recent history that shaped their modern culture, making it something anyone visiting should take the time to learn about.
 After our humbling visit, we’ll head back for dinner.
 It’s been an emotional day, so feel free to spend the rest of your evening in whatever way you like.
 Talk to your Tru buds, take a stroll.
 There’s no right way to feel after such an eye opening experience.
 You do you.